security-force-monitor/research-handbook/source/source-source-specific.rst

 Where available, record the date and time that the source was first created, which is a common and precise attribute on web and social media content.
 A creation timestamp may not be available for a source - if this is the case, leave this field blank and look for a publication or upload timestamp.

-Where the timezone is indicated, convert the timestamp to UTC before entering it in this attribute.
+Where the time zone is indicated, convert the timestamp to UTC before entering it in this attribute.

 source:uploaded_timestamp